Taransay/taransaydb/README.md

 # TaransayDB
 Serverless, file-based, zero-configuration, zero-dependency, embeddable Python time series database.

+*Note: TaransayDB is currently in alpha development and not yet suitable for use in other projects.*

 TaransayDB is good at storing times and corresponding values such as sensor readings, GPS tracks or system states.
 Its organisation is pretty much as simple as it gets: each database starts with a top level directory on the file system with the name of the database.
 Each device you want to handle is